Lot4Fun/oceangraph-guide/docs/limitations.md

 4. Clustering Basis

-   - Clustering is based on combined temperature and salinity vectors without standardization.
+   - Clustering is based on temperature and salinity vectors that are standardized using z-score normalization at each depth level.
+This ensures that variations at all depths contribute equally to the clustering process.

 5. Automatic K Determination